FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Your pup may be ready for the “leave it” command off-leash in a quiet area.
 Ask your dog to leave birds or other dogs alone.
 You may try throwing a toy and asking your dog to leave it.
 The key to success is giving the leave-it command the moment your dog starts moving toward something he’s told to leave alone.
 If you wait until the dog is too close to the object, the command likely won’t work.
 If your dog doesn’t respond in a positive way, put on the leash and keep your pup close to you for 30 seconds to one minute.
 The dog will understand that failure to respond to commands means their freedom is restricted.

-The next step is to take your dog to an area with a lot of activity, like a dog park.
+The next step is to take your dog to an area with a lot of activity that will likely pique a dog’s attention, like a dog park.
 Give the leave it command when your dog starts to move toward something that’s out-of-bounds.
 It’s essential to give the command before your dog starts to chase another dog or object.
 If the dog doesn’t respond to your command, a short time-out is in order.
 The leave it command is vitally important to teach your dog, will keep your pup safe, and make your walks more fun and relaxing.

 1. Why do I need to train my dog the ‘leave it’ command?